DandaIT04/codinGame/README.md

 Input = 3, uppercase
 Output = A B C
 Basically, we are to print alphabets according to the amount given and if it is uppercase or lowercase

+# 3_codinGame
+Asked to check if a number is perfect.
+A number is perfect as long as it is even